DanKorell/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

     compute_target=cpu_cluster)
 ```

-This set up a classification model (but not utilizing Deep Learning), with accuracy as the primary metric, to align with what was done in the Hyperdrive run.
+This set up AutoML to use classification models (but not utilizing Deep Learning), with accuracy as the primary metric to align with what was done in the Hyperdrive run.

 The best AutoML model was a Voting Ensemble, consisting of XGBoost and LightGBM classifiers.
 The highest weighted of these being estimator 31, an XGBoost classifier, with a weight of 0.429.
 The parameters of this were: